frappe/manual_erpnext_com/manual_erpnext_com/www/setting-up/users-and-permissions/user-permissions.md

 # User Permissions

-<p class="lead">Limit access for a User to a set of documents using User Permissions Manager</p>
+Limit access for a User to a set of documents using User Permissions Manager

 Role Base Permissions define the periphery of document types within which a user with a set of Roles can move around in.
 However, you can have an even finer control by defining User Permissions for a User.
 By setting specific documents in User Permissions list, you can limit access for that User to specific documents of a particular DocType, on the condition that "Apply User Permissions" is checked in Role Permissions Manager.